k1kolev/info/features/ui-ux-features/presence.md

 **Presence** is a **real-time status indicator** that displays the current availability of everyone in your team.

 Whether a teammate is actively working, in a meeting, or away from their desk, you can see their status and reach out at the right time.
-The same applies vice-versa for your team, helping your colleagues  know if it's a good time to connect with you.
+The same applies vice-versa for your team, letting your colleagues know if it's a good time to connect with you.

 ## How Presence in @@name Works